abrahimzaman360/abrahimzaman360/README.md

 ## Hi, I'm Ibrahim Zaman (aka Mr Tux)

-- What can I do: "I know, how to center a div and print \'hello world\' on a machine".
+What can I do:
+- "I know, how to center a div and print \'hello world\' on a machine".

 What I do:
-- Working on "Figent AI - AI Agents for Everyone".
+- Building: "Figent AI - AI Agents for Everyone" => a project by Dragon AI Lab.
-- Independent Data Engineer!
+- Independent developer & Data engineer
 - Full-time at DoAZ AI till 15 September 2024.

-- What I use:
+- What I use (tech stack):
     - [Markdown/MDX](www.markdownguide.org).
     - [TypeScript](https://www.typescriptlang.org/).
     - [Rust](https://rust-lang.org).